-The Preference Shares are convertible into fully paid ordinary shares of the Company at the option of the Preference Shareholder at any time or automatically converted into fully paid ordinary shares of the Company upon the occurrence of an initial public offering of the Company and listing of and permission to deal in the Company's shares on the Stock Exchange or such other internationally recognised securities exchange, in which the market capitalisation upon listing shall not be less than USD1,000.0 million.
+The Preference Shares are convertible into fully paid ordinary shares of the Company at the option of the Preference Shareholder at any time or automatically converted into fully paid ordinary shares of the Company upon the occurrence of an initial public offering of the Company and listing of and permission to deal in the Company's shares on all internationally recognised securities exchange, in which the market capitalisation upon listing shall not be less than USD1,000.0 million.
 The conversion basis is one preference share to one ordinary share of the Company.